benjiae/fangame-takes-bot/README.md

 3. congrats it works

 # Modification:
-There are a few TXT Files that contain some variables (fangames, makers, events, spreadsheets, players and texts), you can edit them, but "text.txt" contains the randomized tweets.\
+There are a few TXT Files that contain some variables (fangames, events, spreadsheets and texts), you can edit them, but "text.txt" contains the randomized tweets.\
 Edit main.py to fit your needs.

 # Contributing: